 For the first time, the 2019 Purchasing Seminar will take place at the historic Palmer House Hilton in downtown Chicago.
 Located in Chicago's theatre and financial district, the Palmer House Hilton is the oldest continuously operating hotel in North America.
-Just one block away from Millennial Park and the Art Institute of Chicago, the Palmer House Hilton is also in close proximity to many Chicago restaurants and attractions.
+There are currently no vacancies at the Palmer House Hilton.
+To find a hotel near the Palmer House Hilton visit www.hotels.com.

 EARLY BIRD REGISTRATION

 Early Bird Registration pricing will be offered through May 1, 2019.
 All registrants after that date will be charged the full event fee.

 Attendees to the purchasing seminar are varied in their positions in the industry.
 Our goal during the seminar is to help facilitate meetings between buyers and sellers attending the seminar.
 A working attendee list will be available for download during the registration process and a final version will be available for download at the close of registration.